int128/gradle-ssh-plugin/README.md

 These methods accept following settings as map:
   * `pty` - Requests PTY allocation if true.
 Default is false.
 Only valid for command execution.
   * `logging` -  Turns off logging of standard output and error if false. e.g. hiding credential.
 Default is true.
+  * `interaction` - Specifies interaction with the stream.
+Default is no interaction.

 Other settings are still available (directly passed to JSch) but will not be supported in v0.3.0.